publiccodenet/repository-template/publiccode.md

 The Standard for Public Code is meant to be time and technology independent.

-## About the Standard for Public Code
+## About the Foundation for Public Code

 The Standard for Public Code was created by the [Foundation for Public Code](https://publiccode.net/).
 We help public organizations share and adopt open source software, build sustainable developer communities and create a thriving ecosystem for public code.